-Handling flight problems can be really frustrating.
-However, the good news is that the European Union has regulations to support travelers when things go wrong.
-If you’re taking a plane in the EU, it’s a good idea to be aware of these protections.
+Handling flight problems can be very annoying.
+However, the positive thing is that the European Union has laws to support travelers when things don’t go as planned.
+If you’re traveling by air in the EU, it’s a good idea to be aware of these protections.
 They can help you out if your flight gets messed up.

-Knowing what you’re entitled to can make handling travel problems less stressful.
-While it won’t get you to your destination quicker, it can make you more relaxed when things go wrong.
+Understanding your rights can make handling travel issues much easier.
+While it won’t get you to your destination quicker, it can help you feel less stressed when things go wrong.

 Passenger Rights under EU Regulation 261/2004